a-ma72/rainflow/README.md

  8. In-time histograms: rainflow matrix, level crossing and range pair counting.
  9. Turning points with hysteresis filtering.
 Turning points involved in a closed hysteresis are marked as pairs, with its partial assigned damage.
 (Compact history)
  10. Look-up tables for damage calculation and amplitude transformation.
- 11. Amplitude transformation (Haigh diagram) according to FKM (symmetrical, unsymmetrical or user defined).
+ 11. Amplitude transformation (Haigh diagram) according to FKM (symmetrical, non-symmetrical or user defined).
  12. Damage history (uncompressed)
  13. Various methods on residual data:
      - According to DIN 45667